ActivitySim/activitysim/docs/examples.rst

 example_arnor contains additional models that were developed to enhance ActivitySim's modeling capabilities.
-This example inherets the data and configuration files from example_gondor.
+This example inherets the data and configuration files from prototype_mtc.
 The current list of additional models included in this example are:

 * :ref:`vehicle_type_choice`: Selects a vehicle type for each household vehicle.
 Runs after auto_ownership.